Argyris36/Argyris_Stringaris_CV/Argyris_Stringaris_CV.md

     Association
   - 2004 European Science Foundation Young Scientist Travel Award

-### Keynote Lectures, Invited Lectures, Symposia and Chairing of Symposia (examples)
+### Keynote Lectures, Invited Lectures, Symposia and Chairing of Symposia
-  -Chair: ADHD.
+  - Chair: ADHD.
 Life-time continuity, serious mental illness, and genetics World Psychiatric             Association Thematic Conference, Athens, Greece
   - Guest Speaker and Panelist Pediatric Major Depressive Disorder Mini-Symposium,  Co-hosted by the      Division of Pediatric and Maternal Health and the Division of Psychiatry Office of New Drugs |        Center for Drug Evaluation & Research | U.S. Food and Drug Administration (FDA), (June 2022)          Bethesda, MD, USA
-  - Keynote Lecture (Lettura Magistrale) at the joint meeting of the Italian Societies of Neuropsychopharmacology       and Child & Adolescent Psychiatry (May 2022), Cagliari, Italy, Title: What is mood and how to modify it
+  - Keynote Lecture (Lettura Magistrale) at the joint meeting of the Italian Societies of
+    Neuropsychopharmacology and Child & Adolescent Psychiatry (May 2022), Cagliari, Italy,
+    Title: What is     mood and how to modify it
   - Keynote Lecture (Hauptvortrag) at the German Society for Child and Adolescent Psychiatry (Deutsche     Gesellschaft     für Kinder un      Jugendpsychiatrie, DGKJP, May 2022), Magdeburg Germany, Title:     Warum gibt es Depression
-  - Annual Distinguished Scientist Lecture at Pittsburgh University (April 2022) The Why and     How of Mood:           Theoretical and Computational Approaches for Clinicians and Researchers in      Depression.
+  - Annual Distinguished Scientist Lecture at Pittsburgh University (April 2022) The Why and     How      of Mood:Theoretical and Computational Approaches for Clinicians and Researchers in
+    Depression.
   - Opening Lecture at the European College of Neuropsychopharmacology (ENCP) at
     Servolo,Venice (March 2022) Challenges and New Directions in Affective Nosology
   - Grand Rounds at Cornell University Department of Psychiatry (February 2022) What is mood?
 A conceptual and      computational account of some basic questions about depression.
   - Chair Symposium Irritability and Reactive Aggression: Implications for Diagnosis, Treatment, and Equity, American Academy of Child and Adolescent Psychiatry, October 2021